mintedreward/heartmail/sbw-specs/README.md

 Social Bitcoin Web (SBW) Protocol Specifications
 ================================================

-All protocol drafts and final specifications are in this directory in the form of a markdown file.
+All protocol draft and final specifications are in this directory in the form of a markdown file.

 Ordering
 --------